SavarJ/Code4Good/readme.md

 - Muhaimin
 - Akhil
   - Co-worked with Nethaniel
-    - Integrated Twilio REST-API to our local repository
+    - Integrated Twilio REST-API to our local repository and debugged the network issues we were having
-    -
+    - Worked on the final presentation visuals and context
 - Max
   - Developed the entire SwiftUI portion of the project
   - Created Student and Tutor objects